msxuc/EASIER/docs/autodiff.md

     It shows the application of differential rule (multiplication of Jacobian matrix) is done in a batch manner on dual parts $\{\epsilon_k\}$.

+    For EASIER:

+    1. We can allocate $O(N)$ cells to store the dual coefficients, then call Selector on the primal scalars, then apply differential rules as mapped operations.

+    1. This can be used together with the connectivity-graph-coloring method and reduce the number of cells for dual coefficients to $O(C)$.

 1.  `torch.autograd` is famous for its backward-mode AD APIs, e.g.: